ajay9548/thebjtbloggithub.io/README.md

 the bjt transistor  is a integral circuit which is used in morden technology .such as computer ,androids robots many other technology which is a become essential part of morden soceity . bjt is also known as biopolar juntion diode
-     The BJT
-#what is BJT transistor # :